sparkyvxcx/Shellcode64/README.md

 }
 ```

-The arguments for this function can be translated as `sig` being in the RDI register, memory address of struct `act` being in the RSI register, and memory address of struct `oact` being in the RDX register, and forth argument as `sigsetsize` bing in the R10 register to pass first if condition check.
+The arguments for this function can be translated as `sig` being in the RDI register, memory address of struct `act` being in the RSI register, and memory address of struct `oact` being in the RDX register, and forth argument as `sigsetsize` being in the R10 register to pass first if condition check.
 The RAX register will again hold the system call number which is [13](https://github.com/torvalds/linux/blob/master/arch/x86/entry/syscalls/syscall_64.tbl):

 The sigaction structure is defined as something like: